-Try-A-Trade is fully funded by Construction Training Fund (CTF) in Western Australia.
+Try-A-Trade is fully funded by the Construction Training Fund (CTF) in Western Australia.

 The program is designed to give participants a taste of a day in the life of different construction roles.
-One of the biggest benefits of our Try-A-Trade program is the career advice and job insights into different career options participants gain.
-This provides them the opportunity to explore the skills required and learn about the pathways to work in a specific trade in the building and construction industry.
+One of the biggest benefits of our Try-A-Trade program is the advice and insights participants gain about different career options.
+This allows them to explore the skills required and learn about the pathways they can take to work in specific trades within the building and construction industry.

 Participants find themselves in a better position to make educated decisions about their careers.

 - Hands-on learning

 - The opportunity to try a trade before you commit to a long-term apprenticeship

 - Learning about the variety of roles available within the construction industry and the skills required

 - Meeting, talking to and learning from trade professionals, lecturers and local industry people